glideroggan/cookieConsent/readme.md

 # TODO
+- need middleware for reporting cookies being created on server sides
+- need more endpoints for managing consent data
+    - adding/removing/editing consent categories
+    - changing overall text of the consent form
+- we need some way to show the entire list of the cookies
+- more languages
 - add the fallback categories in the slot of the element, so that users can specify fallback categories in the consent form
 - Look into what we need to do to cover all the scripts in a page, because "document.querySelectorAll('script[data-consent]')" will not cover all cases
 - mock up the actual consent form, in a stand alone html file